 On May 7, 2012, affiliates of Mr. Icahn contributed 4,566,546 shares of CVR common stock to IEP Energy with an aggregate value of \$137 million, resulting in a 6.4% non-controlling interest in IEP Energy.
 Pursuant to a contribution and exchange agreement dated August 24, 2012, affiliates of Mr. Icahn contributed their interest in IEP Energy to us for an aggregate consideration of 3,288,371 of our depositary units based on a 20 trading-day volume weighted average price of our depositary units.
-As a result of this transaction, we directly own 82.0% of the total outstanding common stock of CVR as of August 24, 2012.
 This transaction was approved by the Audit Committee of the board of directors of Icahn Enterprises GP.
 The Audit Committee was advised by independent counsel and an independent financial advisor which rendered a fairness opinion.